 5. I save a ton of money as a result

 It's amazing how much money I've saved over the last few years by not buying random and subpar things.
 This has been a key benefit of minimalist fashion.
+And minimalism as a whole can have a direct impact on improving your finances.

 Now my purchases are planned and well thought out for the most part.
 Instead of shopping for anything and everything, I shop based on what I need and my personal style.
 I also have a wish list of things I really want that I know will work with my existing wardrobe.
 I save up for these items over time and the time gives me a chance to really reflect on if I really want the item.